Magisat/api-examples/README.md

 - ecpair
 - tiny-secp256k1

-Current API version is 1.2.0 - as of 23rd Nov 2023
+Current API version is 1.3.0 - as of 11th Dec 2023

 Current features covered in this example
 - Listing a single UTXO
     - retrieve the PSBT from our dedicated enpoint
     - validate the PSBT on your side
     - sign the PSBT and submit it on the listing endpoint
+- Reading a listing
+    - retrieve a listing status and other data by id
 - Deleting a listing
     - delete a listing by id
+    - bulk delete listings

 ### Access
 You may request an API Key [here](https://docs.google.com/forms/d/1t2ONUxBKnxn5J2I9L-6vvMjE_CGlXdj_VRjkUBjmbUE/viewform?edit_requested=true)